The NMSU System Academic Regulations

-The academic skill level of all entering first-time students at the time of registration is evaluated based upon ACT scores, SAT scores, and/or alternative placement assessments.
+The academic skill level of all entering first-time students at the time of registration is evaluated based on ACT scores, SAT scores, and/or alternative placement assessments.
 The student’s eligibility to enroll in university-level English and Mathematics courses depends on this evaluation.
-Students who have not demonstrated adequate preparation for university-level courses must take developmental courses.
+Students without adequate preparation for university-level courses must take developmental courses.
 Developmental courses are included on the transcript and will be included in the calculation of the GPA, but the developmental course credits do not count towards a degree.

 Basic Academic Skills